ConnerDeFeo/ConnerDeFeo/README.md

 ### Computer Systems Intern
 **Linde** · May 2026 – Present
+- Collaborating with a data scientist to design and deploy a full-stack production forecasting tool that automates volume planning for plant managers, replacing a manual process
+- Built with ASP.NET and React TypeScript frontend, Postgres backend, deployed on Azure, Owning the full-stack implementation end to end

 ### Software Engineer Team Lead
-**Accessible Learning Labs** · Jan 2026 – May 2026
+**Accessible Learning Labs** · Jan 2025 – Present
 - Lead a team of 3 software engineers using Agile methodologies to design and implement educational labs on AI bias and hallucinations
 - Architected and developed full-stack features using React, Node.js, and PostgreSQL for deployment across 9 academic institutions
-- Coordinated sprint planning, task breakdown, and code reviews to ensure work was done fast while maintaining high quality
+- Built a research web platform (**React, Node.js, PostgreSQL**) used by **600+ participants** and adopted for recurring studies
+- Presented at **CCNSE** on the impact of accessible software in education and research

 ### Software Engineer Co-op
 **Rochester Regional Health** · Aug 2025 – Jan 2026
 - Implemented CI/CD automation (**GitHub Actions, RenovateBot, NUnit**), cutting maintenance effort by **15–20%**
 - Refactored and optimized **30+ .NET services**, reducing backend execution time by **60%+** on critical paths
 - Consistently delivered sprint work **20–40% ahead of estimates**

-### Software Engineer
-**Accessible Learning Labs** · Jan 2025 – May 2025
-- Built a research web platform (**React, Node.js, PostgreSQL**) used by **600+ participants** and adopted for recurring studies
-- Presented at **CCNSE** on the impact of accessible software in education and research

 ---